LSEG-API-Samples/Article.RTSDK.Java.EclipseMaven/README.md

 ### Step 5: Set up Maven Pom.xml file

 Open the Project's *pom.xml* file in the Eclipse IDE, then set the following EMA Java application dependencies in the Maven pom.xml file.
-The EMA Java is the message-level API built on top of the ETA Java (Transport API), the Maven can automatic pull all dependency artifacts within Maven central for the application.
+The EMA Java is the message-level API built on top of the ETA Java (Transport API), the Maven can automatically pull all dependency artifacts within Maven central for the application.

 ```
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 https://maven.apache.org/xsd/maven-4.0.0.xsd">